How to Care for a Kitten

 Cats are known for their independence, but they still need and enjoy company, especially when they’re kittens.
 Getting two kittens at once means they have each other as playmates and comfort, but a single kitten will be perfectly happy so long as you give them plenty of attention and playtime.

 Before long, your new kitten will be like another member of the family!
-You’ll want to make sure they are always looked after so think about getting pet insurance.
+For more ideas on how you should care for your cat in the long run, we've written a helpful blog to help get you started.
+You’ll also want to think about getting pet insurance for your kitten.
 It can help you pay for vet costs if your kitten gets ill or is involved in an accident.
 At Asda Money we have a range of pet insurance types and levels of cover available.
 Find out more about Asda Pet Insurance, underwritten by Fairmead Insurance.